Restaurant Branding Project Kickoff

 The fast-casual Indian restaurant would feature a live tava and a build-your-own bowl concept.
 The setup would be somewhat similar to the Chipotle customer experience.
 This, paired with the commitment to a modern take on savory Indian cuisine, is what would set Tikka N’ Curry apart from the other eateries in the area.

 Armed with information, we created a strategy for the brand.
-The deliverables for the Mini Restaurant Branding Package would include one final logo design, business card design, menu design, and website design.
+The deliverables for the Prime Restaurant Branding Package would include one final logo design, business card design, menu design, and website design.

 Based on the information about the concept, we created several sketches in order to determine a viable direction for the logo design.